Best practices for iOS apps

 Citrix Endpoint Management provides UI Pin Prompt interaction so you don’t have to do it in your app.

-To ensure Citrix Endpoint Management readiness, it is suggested that you don’t redirect or substitute Objective-C runtime selectors since Citrix Endpoint Management swizzles the underlying methods of several object class selectors to control and/or modify the runtime behavior of an app.
-The following table lists the Objective-C class selectors which Citrix Endpoint Management redirects:
+To ensure Citrix Endpoint Management readiness, we suggest that you don’t redirect or substitute Objective-C runtime selectors.
+The reason is that Citrix Endpoint Management swizzles the underlying methods of several object class selectors to control or modify the runtime behavior of an app.
+The following table lists the Objective-C class selectors that Citrix Endpoint Management redirects:

 Object Class Name: NSURLProtectionSpace

 - Selector name: serverTrust